mohammaddilshad/React_E-Commerce/README.md

 Live link: https://ecommerce-reactjs-dilshad.netlify.app/

-#Sometimes products take time to get loaded, try refreshing the page in such scenarios.
+• Sometimes products take time to get loaded, try refreshing the page in such scenarios.